RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 </details>

-Now that you have understood the exciting concept of the Jacobian, let is practice calculating it ourselves!
+Now that you have understood the exciting concept of the Jacobian, let's practice calculating it ourselves!
 Follow along with this detailed solved example in the video below, and then reinforce your skills with some hands-on exercises.
 Give it a try!

 ![how to find Jacobian Matrix](https://www.youtube.com/watch?v=EdvAHmIONMs)
 > Detailed example of how to solve jacobian Matrix